Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Worst-case search and robust control in constrained space

-\begin{Remark} In contrast, minimizing the lower-$C^1$ function $-h_\infty(\delta)$, i.e. minimizing the $\mathcal H_\infty$ norm, would be a more complex, genuinely nonsmooth problem.
-In particular, an unconstrained minimum may occur at a point where many subgradients are not zero (as a more simple example, consider $f: x \rightarrow |x|$, which is also lower-$C^1$).
-For this problem, nonsmooth techniques in the literature include multidirectionnal search \cite{apkarian2006MDS}, gradient sampling \cite{Burke2005}, or Clarke subdifferential-based \cite{apkarian2006,Bompart2007a}.
-This is also pointed out in~\cite{apkarian2015a} as a fundamental difference between min-max and min-min (or max-max) programs, the former (e.g. minimizing the $\mathcal H_\infty$ norm) being genuinely non-smooth while the latter (e.g. maximizing the $\mathcal H_\infty$ norm or equivalently minimizing $h_\infty$) having the favorable properties demonstrated above. \end{Remark}
+\begin{rem} In contrast, minimizing the lower-$C^1$ function $-h_\infty(\delta)$ (e.g. finding a controller that minimizes the $\mathcal H_\infty$ norm), with or without constraints, would be a more complex, genuinely nonsmooth problem.
+In particular, a local minimum may occur at a point where many subgradients are nonzero, as the point may not correspond to a minimum of any of the active peaks individually.
+Moreover, a descent direction cannot be obtained by selecting an arbitrary subgradient, since decreasing one active peak may be compensated by the increase of another, leading to an increase of the $\mathcal H_\infty$ norm.
+For this problem, nonsmooth techniques in the literature include multidirectionnal search \cite{apkarian2006MDS}, gradient sampling \cite{Burke2005}, or Clarke subdifferential-based bundle methods \cite{apkarian2006,Bompart2007a}. \end{rem}